 Valley as a safe place for their families to live and an opportunity to become homeowners when they could not otherwise obtain bank loans.
-Based on this project, Ernesto Argüello fostered a reputation as a well-meaning philanthropist dedicated to building socially responsible housing in Latin America.
+Based on this project, Ernesto Argüello developed a reputation as a well-meaning philanthropist dedicated to building socially responsible housing in Latin America.

-But residents complain that the housing was of poor quality and, after tropical storms Eta and lota in 2020, fl Argüellos' company's environmental permits and reparations, given serious defciencies in their approval.
-Th to take control of the management of their own lives and homes.
+But villagers complain that the housing was of poor quality and, after tropical storms Eta and lota in 2020, filed for the cancellation of the Argüellos' company's environmental permits and reparations, given serious deficiencies in their approval.
+The community is now struggling to take control of the management of their own lives and homes.

-The community was fooded following the Eta and Io Source: Current member of the Castaños de Choloma leadership
+The community was flooded following the Eta and lota tropical storms.
+Source: Current member of the Castaños de Choloma leadership